coreshop/CoreShop/docs/docs/03_Development/10_Payment/index.md

-# Payment
+# Payment in CoreShop

-CoreShop contains a very flexible payments management system with support for many gateways (payment providers).
+CoreShop features a highly flexible payment management system, supporting a wide range of gateways (payment providers).
-We are using a payment abstraction library - [Payum](https://github.com/payum/payum), which handles all sorts of capturing, refunding and recurring payments logic.
+It utilizes [Payum](https://github.com/payum/payum), a payment abstraction library, to handle various aspects of payment processing, including capturing, refunding, and recurring payments.

-On CoreShop side, we integrate it into our checkout and manage all the payment data.

 ## Available Payment Gateways for CoreShop

+CoreShop supports several payment gateways, each with its own set of features and capabilities:

 | Name            | State  | Link                                                         | Support                                                                                                      | Offsite | Supports Server-Notification | Supports Refund |
 |-----------------|--------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|---------|------------------------------|-----------------|